 Usage of MICR code in cheques and banks, history and fonts of MICR code, details of locating branch and other information by MICR number analysis in depth

-MICR is the short form of Magnetic Ink Character Recognition Code which is located at the bottom of the cheque which is known as MICR line.
+MICR is the short form of Magnetic Ink Character Recognition.
+It is a code located at the bottom of the cheque which is known as MICR line.
 It is a nine digit numeric code printed in magnetic ink.
 With the help of MICR code, we can identify the bank and the branch.
-And also the MICR code printed on the first page of bank account book.
+The MICR code is also printed on the first page of bank account book.

 Where is MICR code on cheque:

-Usually code placed at bottom of the cheque.
+Usually MICR code is placed at the bottom of the cheque.
 The ink used to print the code is made of iron oxide.

 These codes can be easily readable by humans.
-Usually two types of MICR fonts are being used they are CMC7 and E13B.
+Usually two types of MICR fonts are being used.They are CMC7 and E13B.
 The font widely used for the code is the standard E13B which has special shaped characters.
 It contains not only numbers but also symbols.
-These characters can be read at high speeds.
-It is a most common font used to print the MICR code worldwide.
-The MICR texts are read by the MICR reader.
+These characters can be read at high speed.
+It is the most common font used to print the MICR code worldwide.
+The MICR texts can be read by the MICR reader.

 And the characters of MICR are added to a standard called Unicode.

-When a cheque is passed to the MICR reader the magnetic ink characters in the cheque produced a unique waveform for every character which can be recognized by the reader.
+When a cheque is passed to the MICR reader, the magnetic ink characters in the cheque produce a unique waveform for every character which can be recognized by the reader.

 The processing time of cheques before the introduction of MICR is vast.
 RBI introduced many safe methods for the transaction in 1980s.
 MICR code usage is one such safe and quick method to clear transactions.
 This MICR had been accepted by many countries in the world.

 MICR Code has 9 digits of numerical value which represents respectively the city code, bank code and branch code.